jaehoonkim/sentinel/README.md

 }
 ```

-synapse agent shall be installed at the Kubernetes cluster that you want to manage.
+morpheus agent shall be installed at the Kubernetes cluster that you want to manage.
 Configure these in environment.yaml for uuid and token for agent.
-You can limit synapse's roles by configuring cluster role in sa.yaml.
-With the following configuration, synapse will perform only for namespace and pods.
-You can configure "*" for all the resources for synapse to access & execute the commands.
+You can limit morpheus's roles by configuring cluster role in sa.yaml.
+With the following configuration, morpheus will perform only for namespace and pods.
+You can configure "*" for all the resources for morpheus to access & execute the commands.

 ```yaml
 rules: